antoinechoffrut/dynamicslides/README.md

 i.e. videos with animated text and graphics.
-There are of course several applications which already do this, but the important feature in this project is that it allows to incorporate text generated with LATEX, in pnarticular elegant mathematical equations.
+There are of course several applications which already do this, but the important feature in this project is that it allows to incorporate text generated with LATEX, in particular elegant mathematical equations.

 This `README` file explains how to use the program